Notion AI

 Users needing real-time internet search capabilities should keep in mind that Notion AI doesn’t currently connect to the live internet for research purposes.
 This is not the right tool to get up-to-date information on current events or recent developments.

-Non-Notion users would need to get accustomed to the Notion ecosystem first and fill it up with data before they can benefit from Notion AI.
 If you’re looking to roll out Notion at your company, consider working with a certified Notion consultant to speed up the process and avoid typical implementation mistakes.

 Making the Decision: Is Notion AI Worth It?